Company Logo - Home Link

 The Presbytère in New Orleans

 In this post, we share everything you need to know about visiting the Presbytère in New Orleans.
-A popular attraction amongst both locals and visitors, the Presbytère is a part of the Louisiana State Museum and features many important cultural artifacts that showcase New Orleans' fascinating history.
+A popular attraction amongst locals and visitors, the Presbytère is a part of the Louisiana State Museum and features many important cultural artifacts that showcase New Orleans' fascinating history.

 PLAN YOUR VISIT

 It sits beside St. Louis Cathedral, facing Jackson Square, and holds two permanent exhibits that tell contrasting sides to Louisiana’s story- one of commemoration and one of endurance.
-Visitors will absorb the rich culture that is the Mardi Gras celebrations and learn about Louisiana’s resilience through a time of devastation, Hurricane Katrina.
+Visitors will absorb the rich culture of the Mardi Gras celebrations and learn about Louisiana’s resilience through a time of devastation, Hurricane Katrina.

-Location: 751 Chartres St. New Orleans, 70116
+Location: 751 Chartres St., New Orleans, 70116

 Hours: Tuesdays – Sundays 10 am – 4:30 pm (Closed Mondays and state holidays)

-Cost: $6/adults, $5/seniors, students, military
+Cost: $7/adults, $5/seniors, students, military

 EXHIBITS